Best Vulnerability Assessment Scanner Online

 There are several types of vulnerability detection tools online.
 Some scans for the top three issues, while others follow a specific list like the OWASP Top 10 or SANS Top 25.

-You should look for a vulnerability scanner that can identify most of the security loopholes that hackers target.
+You should look for a online vulnerability scanner that can identify most of the security loopholes that hackers target.
 This includes the likes of SQL Injection, Cross-Site Scripting, Cross-Site Request Forgery, and other OWASP 10 and SANS 25 weaknesses.

 Insecure Interaction Between Components